There are many factors that can influence a dog’s behaviour and underlying medical reasons are just one.

 Learn more about our classes

-Playing With Your Dog will help any dog owner work out the games that are best suited for their pet to play throughout his life, from puppyhood to old age.
-The book also shares some tricks for all ages, group activities, and recommended toys that dogs will enjoy.
+Hanne has a number of publications including her book Playing With Your Dog to help owners work out the games that are best suited for their pet to play throughout his life, from puppyhood to old age, available from Amazon.
+Check out Hanne's range of contemporary casuals The Collection – for pet lovers made from recyclable, organic materials that are sustainably sourced.